includeos/IncludeOS/test/README.md

 ## Image names
 The images created here will have a hashed appendix.
 That's the short version of the latest git commit hash, given by `git rev-parse --short HEAD`.
 This way we can differentiate between generations.

 **Note:** We want each image built from one commit to be identical.
-So if you try to build an image while there are uncommitted changes in the repo, the makefile should try to give that image a different name.
+So if you try to build an image while there are uncommitted changes in the repo, the makefile (using `./img_name.sh`) will call your image "DIRTY".